rustwasm/team/README.md

 where:

-* The Web is not the primary target (e.g. WebAssembly as a universal binary format, or an operating system that runs WebAsssembly processes instead of native code).
+* The Web is not the primary target (e.g. WebAssembly as a universal binary format, or an operating system that runs WebAssembly processes instead of native code).
 * A Web application is written in pure Rust, without integrating with any JavaScript.